ranjeetha-virdi/cutomer-segmentation/README.md

  sse.append(kmeans.inertia_)
 ````
 ![elbow](https://github.com/ranjeetha-virdi/cutomer-segmentation/assets/81987445/763a87d3-351e-4294-871b-4ece3bc2df92)

-Another method to find out the ideal number of clusters is Silhouette Method.
-It measures how much a data point is similar to its own cluster compared to another cluster and we can generate a plot summarizing how well each data point has been classified.
+**Silhouette Method**: It measures how much a data point is similar to its own cluster compared to another cluster and we can generate a plot summarizing how well each data point has been classified.
 1 means clusters are clearly distinguished and 0 means they are not significantly different.

 ````
 silhouette_coefficients = []